 These changes caused a bit of confusion during Mass.
 A small booklet was made available to help Parishioners be aware of the liturgical changes, which focused on the verbiage changes in mass booklets.

 Ceremonies, and rituals, however, have remained the same.
 In my opinion, they will probably always remain the same.

 To help reduce the spread of germs during these practices, do you think hand sanitizers should be installed in churches?

 Do you think hand sanitizers should he installed in churches?

 Tim Hawkins on Hand Sanitizer

 Strict Rules Enforced by The Catholic Church

 Does the movie, Heaven Help Us, ring a bell?
-In this 1985 drama/comedy, starring Andrew McCarthy, Mary Stuart Masterson, Kevin Dillon, Patrick Demsey and Donald Sutherland.
+This 1985 drama/comedy included an all-star cast including Andrew McCarthy, Mary Stuart Masterson, Kevin Dillon, Patrick Demsey and Donald Sutherland.
 Students attend St. Basil’s, a strict all-boys academy, and they experience more than a lecture when they don’t follow rules.
 Instead, the punishments are pretty severe.
 The headmaster is played by Donald Sutherland.

 Below is a scene from the movie.